elf4j/elf4j/README.md

   because the `Logger` API declares the lazy argument as an `Object` rather than a functional interface.
 No need of downcast if the `Supplier` argument is passed in as a reference instead of a lambda expression.

-## Use it - for Logging Service API Clients
+## Use it - for Logging Service API Clients...

 ```java
 class SampleUsage {